 There was some consternation in our Plastic Free April group, since contact lenses are vision correction aids.
 It’s like a wheelchair or hearing aid.
 Does it count?

-Most – if not all – in the group are divers, and since the contact lenses are needed in order to dive, we finally realised a disposable plastic dilemma that actually hurts.
-Giving up diving in order to avoid plastic contact lenses… felt inhumane, a cruel and unusual sacrifice.
+Most – if not all – in our group are divers, and since the contact lenses are needed in order to dive, we finally realised a disposable plastic dilemma that actually hurts.
+Giving up diving in order to avoid plastic contact lenses felt inhumane, a cruel and unusual sacrifice.